 Laws 2006, Chapter 222 modified the certification of motion picture production costs and the qualification for motion picture production tax incentives that were enacted in Laws 2005, Chapter 317.
-In addition to making several technical changes to the legislation passed in 2005, Chapter 222 authorized the Arizona Department of Commerce (ADOC) to begin accepting tax credit applications beginning October 31 for the following year if ADOC has pre-approved the maximum calendar year credit for the current year.
+In addition to making several technical changes to the legislation passed in 2005, Chapter 222 authorized the ADOC to begin accepting tax credit applications beginning October 31 for the following year if ADOC has pre-approved the maximum calendar year credit for the current year.
 (Effective retroactively from January 1, 2006)